The big Blog4NZ trip is underway

 We’ll be really busy in Rotorua.
 Being a major tourist destination, this town on the North Island has a lot to offer in terms of activities.

-Kaitiaki Adventures thought we could do with a bit of adrenaline and will send us down grade 5 rapids – with and without a raft (the latter is called sledging).
+Kaitiaki Adventures thought we could do with a bit of adrenaline and will send us to downgrade 5 rapids – with and without a raft (the latter is called sledding).
 I am not quite sure yet which one is worse, but a racing pulse is guaranteed nonetheless.
 The only water-based sports I have ever done, apart from swimming and trying surfing, is canoeing on a calm lake in beautiful Whistler.
 I guess this one will be a bit less tame.